$A=2,3,4$ nuclear contact coefficients in the generalized contact formalism: Theoretical Formalism

 The HH method has been extensively discussed for the $A=3,4$ bound states in Refs.~\cite{Kievsky:2008es,Marcucci:2019hml,Viviani:2005gu}.
 Here we briefly summarize the main steps of the HH technique, necessary to understand the details of the present work.
 The $A$-body wave function is expanded in terms of some known basis functions (the spin-isospin HH functions) as

 where

 or

 depending whether we are working in coordinate- or in momentum-space.
-In the above equations we have indicated with $Y_\mu(\Omega_\rho)$ or $Y_\mu(\Omega_Q)$ the spin-isospin HH functions in $r$- or $k$-space, and with $u_\mu(\rho)$ or $w_\mu(Q)$ the hyperradial functions or their Fourier transform, and therefore function of the hypermomentum $Q$.
+In the above equations we have indicated with $Y_\mu(\Omega_\rho)$ or $Y_\mu(\Omega_Q)$ the spin-isospin HH functions in $r$- or $k$-space, and are constructed in such a way that the wave function is fully anti-symmetric under the exchange of any pair of nucleons.
+Furthermore, $u_\mu(\rho)$ or $w_\mu(Q)$ are the hyperradial functions or their Fourier transform, and therefore function of the hypermomentum $Q$.
 In $r$-space, $u_\mu(\rho)$ is chosen to be

 where $\mathcal{L}^{(3A-4)}_k(\gamma \rho)$ is a Laguerre polynomial and $\gamma$ a non-linear parameter, typically chosen between 2.5–4.5 fm$^{-1}$ for local potentials and between 4–8 fm$^{-1}$ for non-local potentials.
 The not-explicitly given proportionality factor is chosen to make $u_\mu(\rho)$ orthonormal.
 The expansion coefficients $ c_\mu$ of Eq.~\eqref{eq:HHexp} are determined by the Rayleigh-Ritz variational principle, which leads to the solution of a set of coupled differential equations given by